Student Housing, Home Away From Home: An Emerging Trend In Indian Real Estate

 All these factors contribute to the enormous growth of the student housing domain and the associated real estate sector in the country.

 Nothing comes without a downside to it.
-Few general issues that the students complain about student housing are disturbing housemates, repairs, burglaries, dampness, an infestation of pests, sewerage problems, inadequate water supply, maintenance issues, so on, and so forth.
+A few general issues that the students complain about student housing are disturbing housemates, repairs, burglaries, dampness, an infestation of pests, sewerage problems, inadequate water supply, maintenance issues, so on, and so forth.

 But these issues can be resolved with proper communication with the management or the authorities.
 They cannot be considered as a principal concern to reject the concept of student housing altogether.